ChingWhee/tp/docs/UserGuide.md

 - `recipe_book.txt`
 - `shopping_catalogue.txt`

-The data is automatically saved after each command.
+[//]: # (The data is automatically saved after each command.)
+The data will be saved only when the program is successfully closed, i.e, "Goodbye, see you soon!" suggests that the save has been done.

 ---
 ## Coming soon